 A thorough history and physical is paramount in differentiating primary from secondary lymphedema as the 2 are very similar.
 Primary lymphedema is congenital, and secondary lymphedema results from insult, injury, or obstruction.
 A detailed history of duration, distribution, infections, foreign travel, cancer, liver dysfunction, cardiac dysfunction, and prior surgery, especially with lymph node dissection, is critical.

 In its early stages, lymphedema often resembles general edema and is frequently dismissed as a simple swelling or edema.
-In lymphedema, the elevation of the extremity, or diuretic therapy are inadequate measures and do not resolve the swelling.
+In lymphedema, the elevation of the extremity or diuretic therapy is inadequate and does not resolve the swelling.
 During the beginning stages, pitting is clear, the skin is soft, and limb elevation assists in resolving the edema.
 As the disease progresses, pitting ceases to be visible, the skin hardens, and elevation does not relieve the swelling.
-Lymphedema can be stigmatizing and cause the patient significant emotional distress.
+Lymphedema can be stigmatizing and cause the patient, significant emotional distress.
 The risk of developing secondary lymphedema is ongoing, and the lymphedema symptoms may not develop until many years later.